Fermentation Technology: From Ancient Wisdom To Modern Advances

 7000 BC: The Discovery Of Brewing Beer

-Who discovered the process of fermentation is a matter of debate, but it’s widely accepted that its history can be traced to ancient civilisations.
+Who discovered the process of fermentation is a matter of debate, but it’s widely accepted that its history can be traced to ancient civilizations.
 Approximately 9,000 years ago, the Sumerians stumbled upon the process of brewing beer, an accidental discovery that would shape human culture and society for centuries.
 The earliest form of the process involved the natural fermentation of grains, primarily barley, which helped to create the alcoholic beverage that we know today as beer.

 However, evidence of a fermented alcoholic drink made from honey, rice, and fruit has also been discovered that dates from Neolithic China, somewhere between 7000 and 6600 BC.